1 Jan 2018: Update

 ioutil.ReadAll()-> Takes an io-like object and returns the entire data as a byte array

 io.MultiReader-> A very useful primitive to combine multiple io-like objects.
 So you can have a list of files to be read, and treat them as a single contiguous block of data rather than managing the complexity of switching the file objects at the end of each of the previous objects.

-In an attempt to highlight the “read” functions, I chose the path of using a error function that prints out and closes the file:
+In an attempt to highlight the “read” functions, I chose to use an error function that prints out and closes the file:

-Doing this, I missed a crucial detail: I wasn’t closing the file handle when there were no errors and the program ran to completion.
-This results in a leakage of file descriptors if the program is run multiple times without any errors being raised.
+I missed a crucial detail: I wasn’t closing the file handle when there were no errors, and may leak file descriptors.
 This was pointed out on reddit by u/shovelpost.

 defer was because